ftlabucsd/FEDUPP/README.md

 │   └── reversal.csv
 └── ...
 ```
-> Note: you do not have to specify the FR1 or reversal session type in csv filenames.
+> Note: you do not have to specify the behavioral session type (e.g. FR1 or reversal) in csv filenames.
 Our algorithm will automatically determine its session.
-The names is for illustration only, but you do not to put csv files for one mouse in one folder.
+The names is for illustration only, but you *DO* have to put csv files for one mouse in one folder.

 **B. Define Group Membership**